 CRI prepared reports using guidelines set forth by the IMTF.
 Sites that were determined by the results of the monitoring not to be meeting mitigation performance standards were recommended for remediation.
 Some of the recommended remediation actions included changes to hydrologic inputs, grading, soil amendments, and plant species selection.
 CRI also participated in interagency reviews of these mitigation sites to discuss successes and failures and recommendations for remedial actions.

 In 2004, CRI staff assisted in the development of new mitigation monitoring protocols for created wetlands and restored streams.
 CRI ran these protocols on a test basis in 2004, and they were fully implemented in 2005.
 CRI used the new protocols in 2005 to monitor five nontidal wetland creations and one stream restoration.

 The new wetland protocols incorporate low-level aerial photography flown in early spring and late summer to photo-document site differences in vegetation and hydrology.
 CRI then conducted ground truthing using the U.S. Army Corps of Engineers Routine Wetland Delineation data plot method to determine whether wetland vegetation and hydrology was present.

 Stream restoration monitoring protocols included one cross-sectional survey upstream and downstream of the work zone and two surveys through the work zone, a longitudinal profile, and pebble counts.
 CRI prepared a report that included a narrative of site findings, site photographs taken from established photo stations, and all completed field data forms.

-Using the current stream and wetland monitoring protocols, CRI has monitored 20 creation/restoration sites, and assisted SHA in providing remediation recommendations as needed and in gaining agency acceptance of successful creation/restoration sites.
+Using the current stream and wetland monitoring protocols, CRI has monitored over 25 creation/restoration sites, and assisted MDOT SHA in providing remediation recommendations as needed, as well as gaining agency acceptance of successful creation/restoration sites.